intel/intel-extension-for-transformers/docs/weightonlyquant.md

 **Teq**[[4\]](https://github.com/intel/intel-extension-for-transformers/blob/548c13ed2e19cde91729530ca26c3b875c1b3d10/docs/weightonlyquant.md#4)(&#9733;&#9733;&#9733;): To our knowledge, it is the first trainable equivalent ransformation method (summited for peer review in 202306)  to tune the equivalent transformation.
-However,  it requires more memory than other methods as model-wise loss is used and justlike AWQ, the equivalent transformation imposes certain requirements on model architecture/
+However,  it requires more memory than other methods as model-wise loss is used and just like AWQ, the equivalent transformation imposes certain requirements on model architecture/